TonyApuzzo/assertive-display/README.md

 ### Disclaimer

 Use this module at your own risk, you are solely responsible if anything bad happens.
-This module should work on any Qualcomm based phone but has only been tested on Nexus 6 with OmniROM 7.1.1.
+This module should work on any Qualcomm based phone but has only been tested on Nexus 6 with LineageOS 16.
 It shouldn't hurt any phone to try this but if you have a problem you can disable the Magisk Module in TWRP or temporarily uninstall Magisk from Recovery, reboot, remove the module via Magisk Manager and then reboot again.